Gotham Girls Junior Derby

 Advanced skaters play full contact roller derby by WFTDA rules.
 Level 3 skaters must meet the WFTDA minimum skill standards and be able to skate 27 laps in 5 minutes.
 Practices are a combination of skills and scrimmaging with a dedicated scrimmage practice on Saturdays.

 Level 3 skaters aged 12 and older are eligible to tryout for our travel team.
-Our travel team is currently ranked #6 in the all female division and travels all over the country to play opponents in JRDA sanctioned competition.
+This team travels all over the country to play opponents in JRDA sanctioned competition.
 Travel team skaters practice 2-3 times a week, with a dedicated travel team practice on Tuesdays and scrimmage on Saturdays.
 Many of our skaters also volunteer and act as mentors to our younger skaters.

 For current skating opportunities check out Classes & Sessions